Life Cycle of a Private Foundation - Applying to the IRS

 Once a foundation has been created under state law and begins to operate, it may want to be recognized as exempt under section

 501(c)(3) of the Internal Revenue Code.
 In addition to exemption from federal income taxation, organizations recognized as exempt under section 501(c)(3) may enjoy collateral benefits under the Internal Revenue Code, as well as under state or local income, property, sales, use or other tax provisions.

 To apply for exemption, a foundation should obtain and complete the required forms (exemption application and application for employer identification number) and submit them, along with the required user fee.
 If a foundation will be represented by an attorney or other representative, it must also submit a power of attorney.
-See When to File for a discussion of deadlines for filing Form 1023.
+See When to File for a discussion of deadlines for filing an application.